-Nina is writing a book on how transnational advocacy is changing in the digital era to published by Oxford University Press.
+Nina is writing a book on how transnational advocacy is changing in the digital era (forthcoming with Oxford University Press).
 She is interested in how a common form of digital advocacy organization has spread worldwide from the US to Germany, from Poland to New Zealand.
 Activists in these countries have established multi-issue, membership driven, progressive organizations inspired by MoveOn.org model.
-Her research explores how these digital advocacy organizations campaign and collaborate transnationally.
+Her research explores how these digital advocacy organizations campaign and collaborate transnationally on trade, climate and refugee campaigns.

 Peer Reviewed Publications